Azure-Samples/copilot-openai-todo/demo.md

 - create a github actions for a CI that runs my tests using Node 18
   * Can you make it so the tests run on Windows, Linux and Mac?

-### (New component: if extra time)
+### Show final result

+- `azd deploy`

+- open browser and show deployed app

+- !
+If extra time, show Copilot extras:
   - how can I create a new component with the angular CLI?
     * what if I don't want to create a new directory?

-### Show final result

-- `azd deploy`
+    * => send command to terminal

-- In the meantime, show how to translate db.ts to Python
+  - show how to translate db.ts to Python
     * convert to Python

-- open browser and show deployed app